Vualto/vudrm-public-docs/docs/source/integrations/cast/chromecast.md

 # Chromecast

-To support VUDRM through google cast, you need to implement your own receiver app (see [documentation](https://developers.google.com/cast/docs/caf_receiver/))
+To support VUDRM through google cast, you need to implement your own receiver app (see [google documentation](https://developers.google.com/cast/docs/caf_receiver/))

+The [vuplay-chromecast-receiver-app](https://github.com/Vualto/vuplay-chromecast-receiver-app) repository demonstrates an implementation of [VUDRM](https://docs.vualto.com/projects/vudrm/en/latest/index.html) with a google chromecast, with a `sender and receiver app`.

 ## Sender app